-North Carolina daycare — yes, daycare — raided in massive drug bust
+North Carolina day care — yes, day care — raided in massive drug bust

 Both were jailed in Cumberland County, Victoria Everett under a $287,500 secured bond and Reshod Everett under a $430,000 secured bond.

-The daycare drug bust followed a day after another Fayetteville drug bust at the Addison Ridge Apartment complex on Monday.
+The day care drug bust followed a day after another Fayetteville drug bust at the Addison Ridge Apartment complex on Monday.

 At the apartment, police seized: